 MetaVR Visuals in F-16 Simulation

-Between 2010 and 2011, MetaVR™ visuals came online for simulators at five F-16 training facilities: Luke Air Force Base, Vermont Air National Guard F-16 Mission Training Center, Aviano Air Base, Italy, and the Automatic Collision Avoidance Technology (ACAT) Fighter Risk Reduction Program (FRRP) program.
+MetaVR™ Virtual Reality Scene Generator™ (VRSG™) is used in F-16 simulators at multiple U.S. Air Force, Air Force Reserves, and Air National Guard training facilities in the U.S. and abroad.
+This webpage summarizes the use of VRSG at five F-16 training facilities: Luke Air Force Base, Vermont Air National Guard F-16 Mission Training Center, Aviano Air Base, Italy, and the Automatic Collision Avoidance Technology (ACAT) Fighter Risk Reduction Program (FRRP) program.

 F-16 network training center at Luke Air Force Base

-Luke Air Force Base (AFB) in Glendale, AZ, purchased 53 MetaVR VRSG licenses in 2010 for use in their F-16 full-mission training simulators.
-MetaVR's software is fielded on Commercial Off The Shelf (COTS)-based PC image-generators (PC-IG) using the latest game level 3D graphics cards.
+Luke Air Force Base (AFB) in Glendale, AZ, uses 53 MetaVR VRSG licenses in their F-16 full-mission training simulators.
+MetaVR's software is fielded on Commercial Off The Shelf (COTS)-based PC image-generators (PC-IG) using the latest game-level 3D graphics cards.
 These VRSG licenses replaced the Presagis Lyra-based solutions in four training dome systems for the U.S. Air Force Air Education and Training Command (AETC) which were installed at the site in 2007 and 2008.

 Luke AFB is a major training base of the AETC for providing advanced flight training to fighter pilots.
 The upgraded F-16 flight cockpit simulators are located at the base's Network Training Center (NTC) facility.
-The MetaVR VRSG licenses equip 4 dome-based systems that contain a full cockpit replica of an actual F-16.
+MetaVR visuals are used in four dome-based systems; each contains a full cockpit replica of an actual F-16.
 For each F-16 cockpit trainer, the VRSG multichannel visual system includes 10 out-the-window (OTW) channels and 2 sensor channels.

-As part of the sale, MetaVR built and delivered high-fidelity geospecific 3D terrain of Luke AFB, to include the airfield and the Barry M. Goldwater Range (BMGR).
+As part of the delivery, MetaVR built and delivered high-fidelity geospecific 3D terrain of Luke AFB, to include the airfield and the Barry M. Goldwater Range (BMGR).
 The terrain, built from natural color imagery, is in MetaVR's round-earth Metadesic format from natural color imagery.
-Imagery of the area of Arizona around Luke AFB is 1-meter resolution, BMGR is 0.50 m and the Luke airfield with its immediate on-base surroundings is .30 m resolution.
+Imagery of the area of Arizona around Luke AFB is 1-meter per-pixel (mpp) resolution, BMGR is 0.50 mpp and the Luke airfield with its immediate on-base surroundings is .30 mpp resolution.

 VT Air National Guard F-16 Mission Training Center